ypcpaul/devops-exam-cxxxxxx/README.md

 - Integrate TravisCI with sloppy.io.
 - Deploy viewer-service/index.html to [GitHub Pages](http://putolaruan.com/devops-exam-cxxxxxx/)
 - Make changes, push to GitHub, verify TravisCI build and deployment to sloppy and GH pages
+- Created two PRs, one succeeding and one failing on Travis CI